hbroek/reken/documentation/developer-guide/chapter-5.md

 </template>
 ```

-In this example, the `counter` component maintains its state with a `count` variable, which is updated when the "Increment" button is clicked.
+In this example, the `counter` component maintains its state with a `count` variable, updated when the "Increment" button is clicked.

 ## 5.5 Passing data in components

-Components can be configured by passing in arguments with the `data-arg-*` attribute, in this way components can be customized without having to create a new component.
+Components can be configured by passing in arguments with the `data-arg-*` attribute; in this way, components can be customized without having to create a new component.

 ```html
 <body>